We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Seattle Coffee Gear

-What we liked: The Diletta Mio is a newer model that’s designed to add high-end espresso machine functions with a more user-friendly interface.
-Its customizable PID controller lets the user adjust the brew temperature by a single degree Fahrenheit, and the display doubles as an automatic shot timer.
-It has a simple three-button interface for power, brewing, and steam, and you can even turn the steam boiler off if you want to save some energy.
-Its manometer dial on the front gives you real-time feedback on the pressure inside the basket while brewing.
-Its steam wand is powered by a separate thermoblock so steaming milk won’t affect your brew temperature, and this also means that steam mode kicks on in just a few seconds, like the Breville models I tested.
-When it came to performance, the Mio pulled consistent, fantastic back-to-back shots.
+What we liked: Like the Profitec Go, the Diletta Mio has a customizable PID controller that lets you adjust the brew temperature—and the display doubles as an automatic shot timer.
+It has a simple, three-button interface with on/off, brewing, and steaming.
+Its steam wand is powered by a separate thermoblock, so heating milk won’t affect brewing.
+This also means that the steam mode kicks on in just a few seconds.
+When it came to performance, the Mio pulled consistently great espresso.

-What we didn’t like: The biggest downside of this machine is its price—though I think it’s worth it if you want a high-performance machine without having to take out a second mortgage.
-I also wish the steam wand was a little more powerful.
+What we didn’t like: The biggest downside of this model is its price—though we think it’s worth it if you want a high-performance machine without having to take out a second mortgage.
+We also wish the steam wand was more powerful and that it came with a frothing pitcher.

 Best for: Espresso enthusiasts who want high-end performance and don’t mind spending a little more.